25 of the Best Primary Care Doctors Near Me in Lexington, KY

 New Lexington Clinic

 Michael Eden is a primary care provider, practicing in Family Medicine in Lexington, Kentucky.
-His top areas of expertise are Familial Hypertension, Hypertension, Glucocorticoid-Remediable Aldosteronism, and High Potassium Level.
+His top areas of expertise are Hypertension, Glucocorticoid-Remediable Aldosteronism, Familial Hypertension, and High Potassium Level.

 New Lexington Clinic

 Rebecca Adams is a primary care provider, practicing in Family Medicine in Lexington, Kentucky.
 Her top area of expertise is Gerstmann Syndrome.
-Dr. Adams is currently accepting new patients.

 What is a primary care physician (PCP)?